ahrefs/atd/README.md

 The following opam packages are provided by the atd project:

-* atdgen: executable that generates OCaml code dealing with JSON and biniou data formats
+* atdgen: executable that generates OCaml code dealing with json and biniou data formats
-* atdj: executable that generates Java code dealing with JSON
+* atdj: executable that generates Java code dealing with json
 * atd: library for parsing atd files used by code generators

 [New Documentation](http://atd.readthedocs.io/) |